 The tight-knit College community comprises 4,214 students.
 With a 12:1 student-faculty ratio, our professors know students personally and care about their success.
 The majority of students live on our traditional campus, which is just a subway ride from the city center.
 Many students also take advantage of the College’s New York City location and intern at some of the world’s leading companies.

 Manhattan College’s rolling admission process and flexible programs allow students to begin their graduate studies at three times during the year.

-To learn more about Manhattan College and how to begin a graduate program before the next semester, visit manhattan.edu, call 718-862-7200, or e-mail email@example.com.
+To learn more about Manhattan College and how to begin a graduate program before the next semester, visit manhattan.edu, call 718-862-8200, or email firstname.lastname@example.org.